Exotic critical states as fractional Fermi seas in the one-dimensional Bose gas

 In the cycle, FFS are not realized as ground states of a GES, but rather as highly-excited nonequilibrium states described by Generalized Gibbs Ensembles (GGE)~\cite{Rigol2007,Ilievski2015,Calabrese2016} built on the infinitely many conserved quantities of the LL model~\cite{Lieb1963}, which also implies the existence of stable quasiparticles parametrized by their rapidity $\lambda$~\cite{takahashi2005thermodynamics}.
+At finite density of excitations, quasiparticles become collective modes strongly renormalized by many-body interactions.
 The rapidities generalize the notion of a single-particle wavevector of non-interacting systems to the interacting case.
 In such eigenstates in the thermodynamic limit, the occupancy $\vartheta(\lambda)$ describes the fraction of occupied states and it is valued between zero and one.
 In the ground state, $\vartheta(\lambda)$ is a maximally-occupied Fermi sea.
 We use Generalized Hydrodynamics (GHD)~\cite{Alvaredo2016,Bertini2016,Bastianello2022,Doyon2024}, a hydrodynamic approach to nearly-integrable models, to show that after the cycle is repeated $\wind$ times the initial GGE is mapped into a new one with reduced maximum occupancy $\vartheta(\lambda)\leq 1/(2\wind+1)$, in agreement with previous results obtained under the assumption of quantum adiabaticity (QA)~\cite{Yonezawa2013,Marciniak2025}.
 Within QA, the protocol is also known as holonomy cycle~\cite{Yonezawa2013,Marciniak2025,Kao2021}: we choose a separate notation to emphasize the difference with the hydrodynamic framework, as we later discuss.
 The cycle acts as a \emph{projector} onto a Hilbert subspace with an occupancy described by an effective fractional GES with $\alpha=2\wind+1$, see Fig.~\ref{Fig_1}(b).
 The initial ground state is mapped into an FFS, see Fig.~\ref{Fig_1}(c).